rchien4948/cs158a/a1/README.md

 # Running programs:
 First, run myvlserver.py in a terminal.
 This will run the server program on localhost, at port 12000.
 Then, run myvlclient.py, and enter a sentence to send to the server.
-Both programs will exit when a sentence is sent and received by the client.
+Client program will exit when a sentence is sent and received.
+Server will continuously listen for client connections until manually terminated.

 # Execution Example:
 ## Server side: